-Is it possible to access Gmail in China in 2018?
-Even though Gmail has been blocked since the middle of 2014, I still check my email on a daily basis on my phone and computer, so I can tell you from experience that it’s entirely possible…as long as you’re prepared.
+Yes, it is still possible to access Gmail in China even though Gmail has been blocked since the middle of 2014.
+Most people check email using a VPN, or virtual private network.
 Here’s a quick explanation of what you need to know in order to access Gmail – or any email address for that matter – while in China.

 Lots of people use Gmail for daily life and work – oftentimes without even knowing it.
 Many companies around the world have migrated to GSuite tools (which includes Gmail), even though they use their own email name.

 This means that even if your email address reads “[email protected]”, it still might be hosted by Gmail and is therefore blocked in China.